Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 At quarter past nine each evening, an Intercités de Nuit train heads down to the little twin villages of Latour-de-Carol and Enveitg on the Spanish border.

 Night trains aren’t for everybody.
 If you are not sure whether Intercités de Nuit night trains are your thing, here’s a [quick guide](https://www.low-carb-travel.info/articles/what-are-french-night-trains-like).
-If you decide that you’d rather your bed didn’t move while you sleep, you could grab a hotel room and take a morning train to Barcelona (watch out for the lagoon-loving flamingos after Narbonne).
+If you decide that you’d rather your bed didn’t move while you sleep, you could grab a hotel room and take a morning train to Barcelona (keep an eye out for the lagoon-loving flamingos after Narbonne).

 The night train heads into the Pyrenees following the course of the River Ariège and skirts around Andorra before dipping into Upper Cerdanya – the only part of France on the Iberian Peninsula.